KimmoKAhola/Portfolio-Website/README.md

 # Project Overview

 This project is divided into two sub-projects: a RESTful .NET API for managing GitHub projects and a web portfolio created with the .NET MVC framework.
+The portfolio content has been designed after the course content and the design is a personal retro-inspired design.
 ### Project Links
 - **Portfolio:** [View Portfolio](https://project-2-kimmo.azurewebsites.net/)
 - **API:** [View API](https://project-2-api-kimmo.azurewebsites.net/swagger/index.html)